A. Customer Demonstration Program Overview

 3. Metrics Survey

 If the project continues past a fiscal year end (March 31), the applicant will be required to complete an annual metrics survey each April, for the part of the project that has been completed since the previous March 31.
 This annual report is mandatory for OCE to fulfil its contract with its funders.
 Required metrics reports from all applicants must be submitted in order to maintain good financial standing with OCE.

 Applicants will be required to complete a brief retrospective survey on an annual basis three years from the end date of the project.
 The retrospective survey is mandatory for OCE to fulfil its contract with the Ministry.

 F. Timelines and How to Apply

-NOTE: Applications must be accompanied by a signed letter of support from the receptor company, confirming the high-level project scope, budget, timelines, and commitment to the project as a “Project Contributor/Partner” (including cash, personnel and/or other contributions).
+NOTE: Applications must be accompanied by a signed letter of support from the Strategic Partner company, confirming the high-level project scope, budget, timelines, and commitment to the project as a “Project Contributor/Partner” (including cash, personnel and/or other contributions).
 A template for the letter of support is available.